Uber, Lyft prepare to shut down California rides service on Friday

 The appeals court has not yet intervened.

-The threat to suspend service in the most populous U.S. state marks an unprecedented escalation in a long-running fight between U.S. regulators, labor groups and gig economy companies that have upended traditional employment models.
+The threat to suspend service in the most populous US state marks an unprecedented escalation in a long-running fight between US regulators, labour groups and gig economy companies that have upended traditional employment models.

 California, a state frequently seen as a leader in establishing policies that are later adopted by other states, in January implemented a new law that makes it difficult for gig companies to classify workers as independent contractors.